City strengthens grip on EPL title by taking 8-point lead

 Manchester City’s grip on its Premier League title hasn’t been this strong all season.

-A 1-0 win at Brentford, coupled with Chelsea conceding a stoppage-time goal to draw 1-1 against Brighton, left the defending champions with an eight-point lead heading into the new year.
+A 1-0 win at Brentford on Wednesday, coupled with Chelsea conceding a stoppage-time goal to draw 1-1 against Brighton, left the defending champions with an eight-point lead heading into the new year.

 It has been an almost perfect 24 hours for City, which saw Liverpool – another rival for the title – surprisingly lose 1-0 at injury-hit Leicester on Tuesday.
 Chelsea has moved a point ahead of third-place Liverpool before their meeting at Stamford Bridge on Sunday, when at least one of the teams will drop points.